tomv564/tomv564.github.com/source/_posts/2014-03-28-git-push-deployment-on-iis.markdown

 ---

 Now that I'm not just slinging C# all day, there are some interesting new problems.
-Like git repositories full of PHP that need to be deployed to Windows and Ubuntu boxes on a whim.
+Like PHP hotfixes that need to be deployed to Windows and Ubuntu boxes on a whim.
 Currently, we're using WinMerge or even Filezilla to push invidual files across, and I yearn to be able to just do this:

 `git push live `

-On the Ubuntu servers, [this is easy]](http://mikeeverhart.net/git/using-git-to-deploy-code/)
+On the Ubuntu servers, [this is easy](http://mikeeverhart.net/git/using-git-to-deploy-code/)

 On Windows,

-1. Follow the [installation instructions](http://bonobogitserver.com/install/) to install Bonobo Git Server
+- Follow the [installation instructions](http://bonobogitserver.com/install/) to install Bonobo Git Server
-2. Create a repository for yourapp
+- Create a repository for yourapp in Bonobo
-3. Create a web application for yourapp, host it under eg. **c:\inetpub\yourapp**
+- Create a web application in IIS for yourapp, under eg. **c:\inetpub\yourapp**
-4. Grant the **IIS_IUSRS** group write permissions to this directory.
+- Grant the **IIS_IUSRS** group write permissions to this directory.
-5. Locate your repository in Bonobo's **App_Data** folder and add the following in **hooks\post-receive**
+- Locate your repository in Bonobo's **App_Data** folder and add the following in **hooks\post-receive**

 ```
 #!/bin/sh
 git checkout -f
 ```

-6. Also edit the config of the repository
+Also edit the config of the repository, making sure at least the following settings are present:

 ```
 [core]